xinyee20/tp/docs/UserGuide.md

 2. You can now see that his score has been updated on the *Student Information Panel*.

-![Figure X. Outcome of a successful add score for 1 student command](images/ui/addscore_student.png)
+![Figure X. Outcome of a successful add score for 1 student command](images/ui/addscore_student.png) _Figure X. Outcome of a successful add score for a student command_

 #### Viewing statistics of class participation: `stats`